 When you first begin to research assisted living for your parent or loved one, the terms might be confusing or unfamiliar.
 Some of the most common terms you might run across in your search are listed below.
-These describe not only assisted living but other options on the spectrum of care.
+These describe not only assisted living but other levels of care.

 Independent living homes are often part of a continuing care retirement community (CCRC).
 These locations are for residents who are still fully independent but are looking for a chance to downsize, as well as be part of a care system as they begin to age.
 The newest CCRCs are modern, stylish ranch homes and condos, much like any other neighborhood.